Rotorua's miserable motel mile - PM in 'complete denial' of housing failure - National

 During a visit to Rotorua in August, Housing Minister Megan Woods told the Rotorua Daily Post since 2013 the city had experienced a surge of 9000 people seeking homes while only issuing 1500 building consents.

-She said there were now 300 public homes under construction in Rotorua, or being planned, and out of the government's 10,000 additional public homes, 209 would be in Rotorua.
+She said there were now 300 public homes under construction in Rotorua, or being planned, and out of the government's 10,000 additional public homes, 209 had been delivered.

 Read more on Rotorua emergency housing: